-The aftermath of any disaster that has directly affected your house can often be a traumatic situation that is filled with stress and uncertainty.
-Paul Davis shares the following tips and information that should help provide a smoother recovery process.
+The aftermath of a disaster that has directly affected your residence can often be a traumatic situation that is filled with stress and uncertainty.
+Paul Davis offers the following information and tips that can help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 Gilbert (480) 272-1990 / Surprise (623) 936-4222

-- Of course, it’s always important to make sure you and your family (and don’t forget your pets) are safe and that you contact your relatives and friends to assure them that you are safe.
+- Obviously, it is always important to make sure you and your family (and don’t forget your pets) are secure and that you contact your friends and relatives to inform them that you are safe.

 - Report the damage to your insurance company as soon as you possibly can.

 - Keep a listing of all household personal belongings or goods that you have discarded and receipts for any expenses you incur in protecting your property.